-The position that lower-performing test-takers engaged proportionally more in lowerlevel cognitive processing has been arrived at following three key findings.
-Firstly, it is based on the fact that lower-scoring test-takers focused proportionally more on the three words surrounding the gaps than did higher-scoring test-takers (M4).
-The increased attention to the words immediately surrounding the gaps is indicative of more localised reading, which implies more lower-level cognitive processing.
-The second source of evidence relates to the finding that lower-scoring test-takers made more visits to the word bank than did higherscoring test-takers (M6).
-More frequent transitions from the text to the word bank indicate more disruption to the 'linear' reading process.
-As bottom-up cognitive processes in reading are hypothesised to build upon one another (see Khalifa & Weir's (2009) central processing core in Figures 1 & 4), and words are being parsed into proposition units, and proposition units are being combined into a mental model of the text, etc., disruption to this process indicates an increased likelihood of more of the processing occurring at the lower-levels.
-Thirdly, lower-scoring test-takers spent proportionally more time on less frequent word options in the bank (M7), thereby dedicating more resources to lower-level processes such as recognising and accessing the words listed in the word bank, leaving fewer resources available for other forms of processing.
+The position that lower-performing test-takers engaged proportionally more in lower-level cognitive processing has been arrived at following three key findings.
+First, it is based on the fact that lower-scoring test-takers focused proportionally more on the three words surrounding the gaps than did higher-scoring test-takers (M4).
+The increased attention to the words immediately surrounding the gaps is indicative of more localized reading, which implies more lower-level cognitive processing.
+The second source of evidence relates to the finding that lower-scoring test-takers made more visits to the word bank than did higher-scoring test-takers (M6).
+More frequent transitions from the text to the word bank indicate more disruption to the "linear" reading process.
+As bottom-up cognitive processes in reading are hypothesized to build upon one another (see Khalifa & Weir's (2009) central processing core in Figures 1 and 4), and words are being parsed into proposition units, and proposition units are being combined into a mental model of the text and so forth, disruption to this process indicates an increased likelihood of more of the processing occurring at the lower-levels.
+Third, lower-scoring test-takers spent proportionally more time on less-frequent word options in the bank (M7), thereby dedicating more resources to lower-level processes such as recognising and accessing the words listed in the word bank, leaving fewer resources available for other forms of processing.